HarleyB123/blog.harleybates.co.uk/content/blog/vercel/index.md

 ![PR Template](pr.png)

-Note that in order to set-up this pipeline this is all I did:
+Note that in order to setup this pipeline this is all I did:

 - Signed up to Vercel using my Github account
 - Said I wanted to use Gatsby (it does allow you to change things like the build command and output directory)